LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

     This option essentially combines the :code:`run_fk` and :code:`run_fd` options into a single analysis run.

 - In addition to analysis of local data, InfraPy's use of :code:`obspy.clients.fdsn` methods enables analysis of data available on IRIS and similar FDSNs.
 Instead of specifying local waveform files, this requires defining the FDSN (e.g., IRIS, USGS) as well as the network, station, channel, and location information of the array.
 Lastly, the start and end time are also needed to identify the segment of data to download for analysis.
 This information can be entered on the command line, but it's easier to simply write up a config file in most cases (recall that individual parameters can be overwritten on the command line, so the station or start/end times can be modified as needed).
-An example analysis from the IMS I53US array can be specified as:
+An example analysis from the IMS I53US array is included in :code:`examples/config/detection_fdsn.config`:

     .. code-block:: none